lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 ### 2 Remote files

-We can hosted the model files, along with other configuration files in the Cloud Storage (e.g. AWS, GCP)
+We can host the model files, along with other configuration files in the Cloud Storage (e.g., AWS, GCP)

 #### 2.1 Amazon Web Service (S3)